Adopted from the book on PLS-SEM by Hair, Hult, Ringle, and Sarstedt.

 Joint mediating effect: a type of mediating effect in a multiple mediation model which considers the total indirect effect of an exogenous on an endogenous construct via all mediators.

 k-fold cross-validation: a model validation technique for assessing how the results of a PLS-SEM analysis will generalize to an independent data set.
-The technique combines k-1 subsets into a single training sample that is used to predict the remaining fifth subset.
+The technique combines k-1 subsets into a single training sample that is used to predict the remaining subset.

 Kurtosis: is a measure of whether the distribution is too peaked (a very narrow distribution with most of the responses in the center).